 Unlike the mountain gorillas, most of the Grauer’s gorilla populations we work with have not been well studied, except for some at Kahuzi-Biega National Park, so very little detail is known about their daily lives and behaviors.
 We are currently collecting data so that we can verify their ranging patterns, genetic diversity, diet, and population density, all of which is key information for developing effective conservation strategies.

 The Fossey Fund also collaborates with Congolese wildlife authorities (ICCN) to observe the only habituated groups of Grauer’s gorillas, located in Kahuzi-Biega National Park.
 These groups were originally habituated for tourism and are monitored and protected by ICCN staff.
 We are working with them to collect data using the same protocols we follow at the Karisoke Research Center.
 This will enable direct comparisons between the two populations.
-Since Grauer’s gorillas are the most understudied of the four gorilla subspecies, this work is critical to building the information we need to successfully conserve them.
+This work is critical to building the information we need to successfully conserve them.